Purdue-Artificial-Intelligence-in-Music/Companion-code/README.md

 # Audio Time-Stretching with Beat Detection

-This project implements audio time-stretching using beat detection.
+This branch of the main project implements audio time-stretching using beat detection.
 It allows you to stretch the time of an audio file while preserving the tempo, based on beat detection analysis.

+## Authors:
+Temirlan Karataev
+Tanin Padungkirtsakul

 ## Features